 John Steinbeck biography

-What is widely considered his finest, most ambitious novel, The Grapes of Wrath, was published in 1939.
-The book, about a dispossessed Oklahoma family and its struggle to carve out a new life in California at the height of the Depression, captured the mood and angst of the nation during this time period.
+Widely considered Steinbeck's finest and most ambitious novel, The Grapes of Wrath was published in 1939.
+Telling the story of a dispossessed Oklahoma family and their struggle to carve out a new life in California at the height of the Great Depression, the book captured the mood and angst of the nation during this time period.

 At the height of its popularity, The Grapes of Wrath sold 10,000 copies per week.
 The work eventually earned Steinbeck a Pulitzer Prize in 1940.

 Following that great success, John Steinbeck served as a war correspondent for the New York Herald Tribune during World War II.
 Around this same time, he traveled to Mexico to collect marine life with friend Edward F. Ricketts, a marine biologist.
 Their collaboration resulted in the book Sea of Cortez (1941), which describes marine life in the Gulf of California.

 Steinbeck continued to write in his later years, with credits including Cannery Row (1945), Burning Bright (1950), East of Eden (1952), The Winter of Our Discontent (1961) and Travels with Charley: In Search of America (1962).
 Also in 1962, the author received the Nobel Prize for Literature—"for his realistic and imaginative writings, combining as they do sympathetic humour and keen social perception"

 Steinbeck died of heart disease on December 20, 1968, at his home in New York City.